Twitter employee briefly shuts Trump account, putting controls in question

 “Different types of access,” the former employee said.
 “I‘m not sure anyone at Twitter can tweet from someone else’s account.”

+Twitter and other tech companies have ramped up their reliance on contractors due to pressure to respond more quickly and thoroughly to content violations.

+While the companies “are desperately reliant upon human nuance and sophistication for decision making, human will is quite a risk,” Sarah Roberts, a UCLA professor who studies such contractors, said in a tweet.
+“Ain’t that a bind?”

-The company on Friday separately announced minor updates to its rules, the latest in a string of changes designed to improve user experience.
+The company on Friday separately announced minor updates to its rules, including more clarity on what actions could result in an account suspension.
+It was the latest in a string of iterative changes amid criticism the platform too slowly and inconsistently responds to abuse.

-Twitter shares were up 0.3 percent in morning trading.
+Twitter shares were up 1.9 percent in afternoon trading.

 ‘ROGUE ACCOUNT’